ashwinkumar12345/for-elasticsearch-docs/docs/sql/aggregations.md

 ## Group By

-Use the `GROUP BY` as an identifier, ordinal, or expression.
+Use the `GROUP BY` clause as an identifier, ordinal, or expression.

 ### Identifier